 You can either email us at email@example.com or, if you have a Personal Trip Profile, you can simply login to your profile by clicking on My Trip Login at the top of the page and edit your contact details.

 Should you be accepted on a trip and you need to cancel, you will need to do so by sending an email to firstname.lastname@example.org by the cancellation deadline to avoid forfeiting your deposit.
+The cancellation deadline is 65 days before your trip departure.
 Exact cancellation deadlines can be found in your Trip Offer.

 After you have successfully completed the trip, you will receive an email from Birthright Israel upon your return to the US (usually around 4 days after you return) with instructions on how to activate your deposit refund.
 If you have not been offered a trip and you wish to have your deposit refunded, please send an email to email@example.com.